 All work contributed to the Project, whether code, documentation or other material, must observe the appropriate licenses as set down by the Core Team and Open Source Matters.

 Some contributors represent the Joomla Project in specific areas, but you should not speak on behalf of the Project or present yourself as an official representative of the Project unless you are specifically authorized to do so, and you should never state your opinions as the official policies of the Project.

 Depending on your role, you will be privy to various levels of information.
 As a volunteer you are expected to keep site access details (such as logins, FTP details, etc.) secure at all times.
 Information contained within private forums (for example, about serious security matters, legal cases, or personal details), private mailing lists, chats or other mediums is also to be kept confidential even after you have discontinued your service.
 Breaches in the area of privacy and confidentiality are taken very seriously by the Project.

 Conflict of Interest

-When using Project resources or making decisions within your team, workgroup or the concerning Project's policy positions, you must do so based only based on the best interests of the Project and its user community.
+When using Project resources or making decisions within the board, your department, team, or subteam or the concerning Project's policy positions, you must do so based only on the best interests of the Project and its user community.
 If you have a situation or affiliation that might constitute or lead to a conflict of interest or might be perceived by a reasonable person in the community to be a conflict of interest, disclose this to your Team Leaders or the team as a whole.
 If appropriate, after discussing with your team, you should remove yourself from specific decisions or discussions in which you may have a conflict of interest.

 The Fine Print

-Members of the Community Oversight Committee (Core Team) and the board of Open Source Matters are governed by additional guidelines and requirements and, where a conflict exists, these take precedence over this Code of Conduct.
+Members of the board of Open Source Matters are governed by additional guidelines and requirements and, where a conflict exists, these take precedence over this Code of Conduct.